smruthi33/Code-Pattern/README.md

 Training a machine learning model requires a large number of documents and variety in them.
 While we have trained and tested the methodology followed in this code pattern which given pretty good accuracy (>85%) with a large dataset, we cannot provide those images since they are not open images.
 For the sake of executing this code pattern and understand the methodology we have provided one of our personal documents and masked personal information on those documents.
 Please note that multiple copies, with resolution and color changes, of same kind of documents are provided.
 It is recommended that the user create their own set of images and use them in this code pattern so that they can see real benefits of this code pattern.

-To create your own Dataset, follow the following naming structure for each image-
+To create your own dataset, follow the following naming structure for each type of image -

 ![](images/Dir_structure-1.png)